Best Night Lights for Kids

 Final Word on the Onaroo Night Owl Night-Light: Although I still love Onaroo, skip this owl unless you just want to use it as a night light.
 If you need a way to keep your kids in bed in the morning, check out these clocks on the market.

 I feel like these night lights are competing for longest name possible!
-The Quarter Moon Kinderglo Night Light (I shortened it) will run you about $25.
+The Quarter Moon Kinderglo Night Light (I shortened it) will run you about $25 (The quarter moon is currently out of stock.
+Here are similar ones.).

 It’s an adorable night light that is very easy for little hands to hold.
 It’s perfect to bring to the bathroom or under the covers.
 It’s also rechargeable, plus BPA- and lead-free.
 There are other animals available like an elephant, bear and dinosaur but I really like the moon.